-Where Is the Best Surfing?
+Where Is the Best Surfing in Ecuador?

 If you’re looking to surf, you’ll find plenty of beaches along Ecuador’s Pacific coast with excellent waves.
 The best time to surf is during the wet season, from November to May.
 On the coast, these months are the warmest and sunniest.

 The following spots are the best known, and most heavily frequented by tourists and locals alike.
 If you’re interested, we can help set you up with surfing instructors and surfboard rentals.

 Montañita is Ecuador’s most popular surfing beach, located a little over 100 miles (180 km) northwest of Guayaquil.
 This beach has hosted several World Masters Surfing Championships.
 It has what many think of as a typical surfer scene, with a strong bohemian vibe.
 Surfing and partying are the little beach town’s main attractions, and you’ll find a variety of restaurants and bars in town.

 Surfers should take caution – rip tides and big waves are common here.
 At one section of the beach, known locally as La Punta, experienced surfers can take on waves between 6 to 10 feet (2m – 3m).

 There are several beaches nearby Montañita that are also worth checking out.